wizards-of-lua/wizards-of-lua/docs/index.md

 game: it becomes magical in a wordly sense.
-This mod transforms [Lua, the programming language](https://www.lua.org), into a 'lingua magica', a language of magic, that wizards can use to create and cast powerful 'spells' to control almost any aspect of the world.
+This mod transforms [Lua, the programming language](https://www.lua.org), into a 'lingua magica', a language of magic, that wizards can use to create and cast powerful spells to control almost any aspect of the world.
 [Read more...](/introduction.html)